oasis-tcs/openc2-jadn/jadn-v2.0.md

 * If CoreType is Enumerated, Choice, or Map, ItemID/FieldID MAY be any integer.
 * FieldType MUST be a Primitive type, ArrayOf, MapOf, or a model-defined (non-core) type.
 * If FieldType is not a core type, FieldOptions MUST NOT contain any TypeOption.
+* If FieldOptions includes a TypeOption, that option MUST apply to FieldType.
 * If the [Derived Enumerations](#53-derived-enumerations) or [Pointers](#55-pointers) extensions are present in TypeOptions, the Fields array MUST be empty.
 * The default value of TypeOptions, Fields and FieldOptions is the empty Array.